 To solidify and extend your literacy expertise, you will be invited to apply to join an HVWP teacher leader to co-design and co-teach a week-long HVWP youth writing workshop at a cultural site or university campus in the Hudson Valley.
 Programs are in late June, July, and August.

-The program costs are $500 for the summer; $250 for the fall; and $250 for the spring.
+The program costs are $350 for the summer; $200 for the fall; and $200 for the spring.
 HVWP is a NYSED-approved sponsor of CTLE and certificates documenting inservice hours will be provided at the completion of each course.
+HVWP will offer a 10% discount when two teachers from the same school participate.

 From previous participants in the ECLI: